 To encourage sustainability in development, CCIM

-Institute is pushing for the long-term extension of the Section 179D deduction for
+Institute is pushing for the reinstatement of the Section 179D deduction for

 energy efficient commercial buildings.